dannyshaw/console-trap/README.md

 //[{0: "hello world!"},{0: "second call!"}]
 ```

-It also can be queried for exact calls or arguments
+It also can be queried for specific calls or arguments
 ```js
 var firstCall = snapshot.getCall(0);
 //{0: "hello world!"}